-Oftentimes referred to as the clear-colored or garden centipede, Scutigerella immaculata is not a centipede.
-Rather, it belongs to a different group of myriapods known as the symphylans.
-Approximately 160 species of symphylans exist worldwide and are commonly misidentified as centipedes.
+Oftentimes known by the common name clear-colored or garden centipede, this insect is really a centipede, but belongs to a class of myriapods known as the symphylans.